-where the force depends on the position of the first particle.
-So in this approximation the second particle is not acted upon by some average force, but rather by the actual particle of the quantum system.
-This approximation \eqref{0.4} often yields better results than the mean field approach \eqref{0.2}, in the sense that its predictions are closer to those predicted by the full quantum description, especially in the case where the wave function evolves into a superposition of non-overlapping packets.
-This has been illustrated for a number of different systems \cite{gindensperger00,prezhdo01,gindensperger02a,gindensperger02b,meier04,garaschuk11}.
+and where $\chi$ satisfies the Schr\"odinger equation \eqref{0.1}.
+So the classical particle is not acted upon by some average force, but rather by the actual particle of the quantum system.
+The Bohmian semi-classical approximation has been studied for a number of different systems \cite{gindensperger00,prezhdo01,gindensperger02a,gindensperger02b,meier04,garaschuk11}, leading to results that are often close to those predicted by full quantum theory and often performing better than the mean field approach.
 Higher order corrections to the Bohmian semi-classical approximation are considered in \cite{oriols07,norsen15,oriols19}.

 The Bohmian semi-classical approximation hence offers a promising novel approach, which could potentially be useful in other domains, such as quantum field theory or quantum gravity (see \cite{struyve20a,struyve17a} for further development in these domains).
 As there is no agreed upon proposal for a quantum theory of gravity and it is not even clear whether gravity should be quantized at all, semi-classical methods may provide a good toolbox to find possible effects of quantum gravitational origin even before settling for the fundamental theory of quantum gravity.
 In order to manage our expectations, however, it is instructive to consider other situations in the realm of non-relativistic quantum mechanics, where we know the exact quantum results and where the Bohmian semi-classical approximation can be tested.